 Approximately one-third of alcohol users have a mental illness.

-People with mental disorders, such as bipolar disorder, are more likely to resort to alcohol and drugs to cope with mental illness symptoms.
-Mental disorders can be made worse by alcohol use, which perpetuates the cycle of dependency.
+People with mental disorders, such as bipolar disorder, are more likely to resort to alcohol and drugs to cope with their symptoms.
+Mental disorders can worsen with alcohol use.
+This often perpetuates the cycle of dependency.

 A person’s age can influence their likelihood of developing alcoholism.
 Young people who begin drinking at an early age are 50% more likely to become alcohol dependent as adults than people who wait until after age 18 to start drinking.